radicle-dev/radicle.xyz/_guides/user.md

 connected to and either have an open seeding policy, or follow you.
 Seeding involves both hosting the repository and synchronizing changes with other nodes.
-In the early stages of the Radicle network, all public repositories are automatically seeded by `iris.radicle.garden` and `rosa.radicle.garden` which are *public seed nodes* run by the core team.
+In the early stages of the Radicle network, all public repositories are automatically seeded by `iris.radicle.xyz` and `rosa.radicle.xyz` which are *public seed nodes* run by the core team.

 <!-- TODO: Talk about seeding policies and following -->